ConduitIO/conduit/proto/README.md

 ## Client code

-The client code for Conduit's API is available remotely generated via [Buf's Remote Generation](https://docs.buf.build/bsr/remote-generation/overview).
-Remote code generation is triggered via a GitHub workflow defined [here](/.github/workflows/buf.yml).
+The client code for Conduit's API is available as a [Buf remote package](https://docs.buf.build/bsr/remote-packages/go).
+Proto files are pushed to the Buf Schema Registry via a GitHub workflow defined [here](/.github/workflows/buf.yml).

 To use the client code, firstly run: